DammyShittu/DammyShittu/README.md

 - Current Challenge: I'm honing my skills in Ruby and Ruby on Rails

-- Work: I'm currently a student at Microverse (an online development school).
+- Work: I recently completed a full-stack development program at Microverse (a remote software development school).
 I also perform code reviews for other students 😉

 - FunFacts: In my free time, I am a voice-over artist 🎙️